UniversalDependencies/docs/_nap/index.md

 * Verbs all end with a reduced vowel.
 However, the distinction between etymological forms is retained by graphemes with a breve diacritic.
   - Example: _ijĕ magnĕ_ “I eat”; _issŏ magnă_ “he eats”
+* Adverbs inflect for degree.
+However, Neapolitan tends to use the intensifier _cchiù_ "more" in phrases like _cchiù megliŏ_ lit. "more better", where _megliŏ_ "better" is already in the comparative grade.

 ---